bena-tshishiku/bena-tshishiku.github.io/_teaching/2026-spring.md

 * a grade of 84% or higher is guaranteed an B
 * a grade of 76% or higher is guaranteed an C

-For students taking this course S/NC, a minimum grade of 70% and a minimum participation grade of 70% is required to guarantee a grade of S.
+For students taking this course S/NC, a minimum grade of 70% and a minimum participation grade of 70% is necessary to receive a grade of S.

 ## Contact information